SelfCareMap

 🌿 The 5-4-3-2-1 Grounding Technique (Anxiety’s Quiet Antidote)

 This method engages all five senses to anchor you in the now.
-It’s quick, requires no tools, and works whether you’re feeling mildly uneasy or in the grip of panic.
+It is quick, requires no tools, and works whether you are feeling mildly uneasy or in the grip of panic.
+The goal is not to clear your mind, but to fill your mind with neutral, factual information about your current environment.

 Step 1: Pause and Breathe

 Before you begin, take one slow, deep breath in through your nose (count to 4), hold for 2, then exhale slowly through your mouth (count to 6).
 Do this twice.
-This signals your nervous system: You’re safe.
-You can relax now.
+Make sure the exhale is longer than the inhale, as this specifically triggers the vagus nerve.
+This signals your nervous system that you are safe and you can relax now.

 Step 2: Name 5 Things You Can See